 The processing of ESP\INFO and LOCATOR parameters is intended to be modular and support future generalization to the inclusion of multiple ESP\INFO and/or multiple LOCATOR parameters.
-A host SHOULD first process the ESP\INFO before the LOCATOR, since the ESP\INFO may contain a new SPI value mapped to an existing SPI, while a Type 1 locator will only contain reference to the new SPI.
+A host SHOULD first process the ESP\INFO before the LOCATOR, since the ESP\INFO may contain a new SPI value mapped to an existing SPI, while a Type "1" locator will only contain a reference to the new SPI.

 When a host receives a validated HIP UPDATE with a LOCATOR and ESP\INFO parameter, it processes the ESP\INFO as follows.
-The ESP\INFO parameter indicates whether a SA is being rekeyed, created, deprecated, or just identified for the benefit of middleboxes.
-The host examines the Old SPI and New SPI values in the ESP\INFO parameter:
+The ESP\INFO parameter indicates whether an SA is being rekeyed, created, deprecated, or just identified for the benefit of middleboxes.
+The host examines the OLD SPI and NEW SPI values in the ESP\INFO parameter:

-- (no rekeying) If the Old SPI is equal to the New SPI and both correspond to an existing SPI, the ESP\INFO is gratuitous (provided for middleboxes) and no rekeying is necessary. - 2. (rekeying) If the Old SPI indicates an existing SPI and the New SPI is a different non-zero value, the existing SA is being rekeyed and the host follows HIP ESP rekeying procedures by creating a new outbound SA with an SPI corresponding to the New SPI, with no addresses bound to this SPI.
-Note that locators in the LOCATOR parameter will reference this new SPI instead of the old SPI. - 3. (new SA) If the Old SPI value is zero and the New SPI is a new non-zero value, then a new SA is being requested by the peer.
-This case is also treated like a rekeying event; the receiving host must create a new SA and respond with an UPDATE ACK. - 4. (deprecating of SA) If the Old SPI indicates an existing SPI and the New SPI is zero, the SA is being deprecated and all locators uniquely bound to the SPI are put into DEPRECATED state.
+- (no rekeying) If the OLD SPI is equal to the NEW SPI and both correspond to an existing SPI, the ESP\INFO is gratuitous (provided for middleboxes) and no rekeying is necessary. - 2. (rekeying) If the OLD SPI indicates an existing SPI and the NEW SPI is a different non-zero value, the existing SA is being rekeyed and the host follows HIP ESP rekeying procedures by creating a new outbound SA with an SPI corresponding to the NEW SPI, with no addresses bound to this SPI.
+Note that locators in the LOCATOR parameter will reference this new SPI instead of the old SPI. - 3. (new SA) If the OLD SPI value is zero and the NEW SPI is a new non-zero value, then a new SA is being requested by the peer.
+This case is also treated like a rekeying event; the receiving host must create a new SA and respond with an UPDATE ACK.

+4. (deprecating the SA) If the OLD SPI indicates an existing SPI and the NEW SPI is zero, the SA is being deprecated and all locators uniquely bound to the SPI are put into the DEPRECATED state.